-7.15 SERVICE TAPS
+7.19 SERVICE TAPS

 - A. Service taps will be reviewed and approved by the Utility on a case by case basis.
 An observer from the Utility must be present during the tap.
-Schedule tap appointments 48 hours in advance of construction. - B. Submit a site plan showing service line location, sump discharge line, meter pit and location of proposed service line prior to issuance of a permit.

-- C. Excavation trench must comply with OSHA requirements.
+Schedule tap appointments 48 hours in advance of construction. - B. Submit a site plan showing service line location, sump discharge line, meter pit and location of proposed service line prior to issuance of a permit. - C. Excavation trench must comply with OSHA requirements.
 A minimum of 36" shall be provided between the water main and trench wall during installation.
 The bottom of the trench must be a minimum of 12" below the bottom of the main and 18" behind the main. - D. Keep the trench bottom dry and free from water.
-Place stone in unstable or wet trench bottoms. - E. No taps shall be made within 3 pipe diameters of fittings or bells or within 7 feet of a hydrant.
+Place stone in unstable or wet trench bottoms. - E. No taps shall be made within 3 pipe diameters of fittings or bells or within 7 feet of a hydrant. - F. All live taps to be completed by a certified contractor.